arnask/FibonacciApi/README.md

 ## Scaling

-To ensure the system can handle high traffic and provide reliable uptime, the following scaling strategies will be implemented:

-1. **Horizontal Scaling**: Additional instances of the service will be added to distribute the load and minimize downtime in case one instance fails.
-2. **Distributed Caching**: A distributed cache like Redis will be used to store more Fibonacci numbers and improve performance by distributing cache across multiple nodes.
+To ensure the system can handle high traffic and provide reliable uptime, I would suggest horizontal scaling and distributed caching.
+For horizontal scaling I would add additional instances of the service to distribute the load and minimize downtime in case one instance fails.
+For distributed caching I would prefer to use Redis, to store more Fibonacci numbers and improve performance by distributing cache across multiple nodes.

 ---